 Over 54 million Americans are living with arthritis.
-One of the hardest parts about having arthritis, aside from the discomfort, is how little people understand about the condition.
+One of the hardest parts about having arthritis, aside from the discomfort, is how little people understand about the pain and stress caused by this condition.

 If you’re thinking about trying a topical CBD oil, then you’re in the right place.
 I’m a bestselling health and wellness author and love to share resources and tips to improve people’s health.

 In this article, we’ll review the many different benefits CBD can deliver, along with the best techniques for applying topicals.

 We’ll also show you how to buy a topical CBD product that works!

 Read on to learn everything you need to know about using CBD topicals.

 First, let’s look at how manufacturers create a CBD topical hemp oil.
 CBD is a chemical compound called cannabidiol, and it’s found in cannabis plants.

 For CBD to be 100% legal, it has to contain less than .03% THC, which is considered to be trace levels of THC.
 To separate the cannabidiol compounds from the THC, manufacturers use several extraction methods.

 For instance, there’s the CO2, solvent, and steam extraction method.
 Once the manufacturers have extracted enough cannabinoids, they heat the liquid up to create a CBD base oil.